 If the accident is deemed to be of a serious nature, then your employer is legally obliged to report it to the Health and Safety Executive.
-Less minor injuries, (such as a burnt finger or bruise), should be properly recorded in the firm’s accident book and you may be asked to sign this, just to confirm that your incident has been formally noted and that, where necessary, any remedial action has been taken to prevent it from happening again.
+Minor injuries, (such as a burnt finger or bruise), should be properly recorded in the firm’s accident book and you may be asked to sign this, just to confirm that your incident has been formally noted and that, where necessary, any remedial action has been taken to prevent it from happening again.

 If your accident is such that you require medical attention, then your employer must give you sufficient time off work to get the injury or condition properly treated.
 Some larger employers will also have designated first-aider’s on site and these might well assist with an initial examination of any injury before recommending more specialised advice or treatment, either from your own GP or your local A&E Department.

 It doesn’t matter how insignificant you might consider your injury to be at the time it occurs, you should still report it and ensure that all details are entered into the accident book.
 This is particularly important in cases where the condition worsens and certainly in cases where a subsequent claim needs to be made against your employer.